 Step 2.
 Find an IOTA exchange

-Not all exchanges offer IOTA, so your choice is relatively limited, especially if you don’t want to buy MIOTA using Bitcoin or Ethereum.
+Not all exchanges offer IOTA, so your choice is relatively limited and you should be prepared to use Bitcoin or Ethereum as a swap for the MIOTA coin.
 It’s important to do your research and choose a reputable exchange.
-Popular exchanges where you can buy IOTA include:
+Here are two of our favourites:

 - Binance: Widely considered to be the best, most dependable place to buy MIOTA, Binance is the world’s biggest crypto exchange.
 But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy using Fiat currency so you’ll have to buy Bitcoin or Ethereum in order to exchange it for IOTA.

 - Bitfinex: A Hong Kong based exchange that will allow you to purchase IOTA using BTC, USD, GBP, EUR, JPY and ETH.
 Bitfinex should be relatively cheap but it can take a while to verify your purchase.

 In the interests of securing your IOTA, it’s a good idea to move the assets out of the exchange and into your wallet as quickly as you can.
 To withdraw your IOTA to your wallet you need to generate an address then paste it the relevant field in your exchange account.

 If you’re only interested in trading IOTA tokens you don’t have to worry about getting a suitable wallet because you’re taking a position on the currency rather than actually acquiring it.
 This means you can potentially make a profit from IOTA without the hassle and security risk of owning it.

 Step 1.
 Find a broker

 There are plenty of cryptocurrency trading platforms to choose from but not all of them allow you to trade IOTA, so your first task is to identify the platforms that do and choose one that suits your needs.
 Plus500 and eToro are two of the most popular IOTA trading platforms.